 Updated 4/18/23.
 Let’s talk about homeopathic HCG also referred to as HCG drops.
 These are homeopathic supplements that are used for weight loss.
 HCG stands for human chorionic gonadotrophin, a hormone made when when a woman is pregnant.
 The original HCG diet has been around for several decades.
 The HCG program that uses HCG drops is a relative newcomer to the weight loss arena but is extremely popular in some, circles.
 Basically these products are said to contain diluted amounts of the hormone that are taken under the tongue by use of an eye dropper.
 Do HCG diet supplements work?
 Do they have any side effects?
 Let's look at the science and try to make sense of all this.
 Also see the review on HCG injections too for more information.

-The HCG diet is basically the same as the original version used by Dr Albert Simeons.
-It basically consists of:
+The HCG diet works almost the same as the original version used by Dr. Albert Simeons.
+It consists of the following:

 - Taking HCG and